OpenSec: Measuring Incident Response Agent Calibration Under Adversarial Evidence: Discussion

-\textbf{Calibration exists in some pretrained models.} Sonnet 4.5's partial calibration (85\%/72\%) shows the capability exists without targeted training.
+\textbf{Calibration exists in some pretrained models.} Sonnet 4.5's partial calibration (62.5\% containment, 45\% FP, TTFC 10.6) shows the capability exists without targeted training.
+GPT-5.2 represents the opposite extreme: 100\% containment at step 4.1 with 82.5\% FP rate.
 Why Sonnet and not GPT-5.2, Gemini, or DeepSeek?
-This is an open question, but the variation itself is diagnostic value the environment provides.
+This is an open question, but the EGAR and TTFC metrics make the variation precisely measurable.